YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario24/README.md

 - A second Kubernetes is of course needed: [Addenda12](../../Addendum/Addenda12/)
 - A new SVM is also needed to host the secondary volume: [Addenda13](../../Addendum/Addenda13/)

+(to help you go through all those requirements, you can the _setup.sh_ script in this folder).

 ## A. SVM Peering

 Trident does not take care of the peering configuration.